-To provide consistent quality standards, It needs to validate for treatment, generation, storage, and distribution.
-So there is a total of 3 phases for water system validation.
+To ensure consistent quality standards, it’s essential to validate the treatment, generation, storage, and distribution processes.
+Therefore, there are three phases in total for water system validation.

 Related: 4 Types Process Validation, Pharmaceutical